Senegal airport row shows land right tensions in West Africa

 Tobago’s residents paid more than 10 million CFA francs ($16,791) to the Lebou tribe per plot for the right to build on the land, and say they have received no compensation from the government after their homes were demolished.

-Amid rumors that parcels of land have been sold to developers, authorities have not publicly stated what they intend to do with the airport site.
+Amid rumours that parcels of land have been sold to developers, authorities have not publicly stated what they intend to do with the airport site.

 Several officials have been fired, arrested or transferred from their government positions for their roles in the demolitions.